paketo-buildpacks/dotnet-core-runtime/README.md

     # its build process, this flag should be set to true.
     build = true

-    # Setting the launch flag to true will ensure that the Dotnet Core Runtime
+    # Setting the launch flag to true will ensure that the .NET Core Runtime
     # dependency is available on the $DOTNET_ROOT for the running application.
 If you are
-    # writing an application that needs to run Dotnet Core Runtime at runtime, this flag should
+    # writing an application that needs to run .NET Core Runtime at runtime, this flag should
     # be set to true.
     launch = true
 ```